-Serena Pruitt is an intellectual property partner in Kirkland's Chicago office and is registered to practice before the U.S. Patent and Trademark Office.
+Serena Pruitt is an intellectual property partner in Kirkland’s Chicago office and is registered to practice before the U.S. Patent and Trademark Office.
 Serena focuses her practice primarily on patent and other technology-related litigation and counseling.
-She has represented clients in a diverse range of technologies, including medical devices, DNA microarrays, lighting, digital technology, cellular telephony and business methods.
+She has represented clients in a diverse range of technologies, including medical devices, DNA microarrays, lighting, digital technology, cellular telephony, computer software and business methods.

 Ole K. Nilssen v.
 Osram Sylvania, Inc., Civil Action No. 01-CV-3585 (N.D.
-Ill.): Represented Osram Sylvania in an eleven-patent case involving electronic ballast and CFL technologies.
+Ill.): Represented Osram Sylvania in an 11-patent case involving electronic ballast and CFL technologies.
 After a six-day bench trial on inequitable conduct, the district court held all eleven patents-in-suit unenforceable and entered defense verdict for client (440 F.Supp.2d 884 (N.D.Ill.
-2006).
+2006)).
 The Federal Circuit subsequently affirmed, 504 F.3d 1223, and the Supreme Court denied certiorari.
-The decision was recognized as one of the top ten IP decisions of 2008.
-In addition, the district court held that the case was exceptional and warranted an award of attorneys' fees to Osram; that ruling was affirmed also.
+The decision was recognized as one of the top 10 IP decisions of 2008.
+In addition, the district court held that the case was exceptional and warranted an award of attorneys’ fees and costs of over $6.1 million to Osram; that ruling was affirmed also.

 Affymetrix, Inc. v.
 Illumina, Inc., Civil Action No. 04-901 JJF (D. Del): Represented Illumina in a six-patent and unfair competition case involving control over the DNA microarray technology market.